SUBJECT FILE

 What She Refuses to Decide

-Sable Dieng of the Curators Guild calls her a pimp.
-Velez-Ashworth calls Dieng a hypocrite who runs the identical business โ€” witnessed human effort sold at a premium to people who could have the machine version free โ€” in a cleaner room with a better vocabulary.
+of the calls her a pimp.
+Velez-Ashworth calls a hypocrite who runs the identical business โ€” witnessed human effort sold at a premium to people who could have the machine version free โ€” in a cleaner room with a better vocabulary.
 They have never been in the same room.
 Both are correct.

 Appearance